AppleTree has been an innovator from the start, merging proven strategies in education with best practices in business and entrepreneurship.

 - AppleTree opens a new Southwest campus (replacing Riverside and Amidon) on the campus of Jefferson Middle School.

-- At the request of the DC Public Charter School Board and with support from NewSchools Venture Fund, AppleTree creates its AppleTree@ model, where AppleTree collaborates with with a turnaround or high-performing new partner, to operate AppleTree preschool allowing the host school to focus on kindergarten and above, while AppleTree provides a high quality preschool education.
+- At the request of the DC Public Charter School Board and with support from NewSchools Venture Fund, AppleTree creates its AppleTree@ model, where AppleTree collaborates with a turnaround or high-performing new partner, to operate AppleTree preschool allowing the host school to focus on kindergarten and above, while AppleTree provides a high quality preschool education.
 AppleTree launches AppleTree@Democracy Prep in Southeast.

 - The DC Public Charter School Board approved AppleTree’s progress monitoring tools (ECR Language and Literacy, ECR Math and ECR Positive Behaviors Rating Scale) for use by any charter preschool’s Performance Management Framework.